Skip These Penang Food ‘Classics’—Here’s Where to Actually Eat

 Gurney Drive Hawker Centre (Persiaran Gurney, near Gurney Plaza)

 This is the real deal.
-Locals have been eating here for 30+ years, and the food is unapologetically unpretty—but it’s *precise*.
-The Asam Laksa stall here (look for the one with the longest line around 11 a.m.–1 p.m.) costs RM6 and tastes like it was made this morning because it was.
-The broth has layers.
-The fish is fresh.
-The balance of tamarind, spice, and richness is actually perfect.
-You’ll eat shoulder-to-shoulder with construction workers, retirees, and other locals.
-There’s no WiFi.
+Locals have eaten here for over 30 years, and the food is unapologetically no-frills—but it’s *spot on*.
+The Asam Laksa stall (look for the longest line between 11 a.m.–1 p.m.) costs RM6 and tastes fresh because it is.
+The broth is complex, the fish is fresh, and the balance of tamarind and spice is perfect.
+You’ll sit shoulder-to-shoulder with retirees and construction workers.
+No WiFi.
 That’s the point.
-Get there by 11:45 a.m. or you’ll hit lunch rush.
+Arrive by 11:45 a.m. to beat the lunch rush.

 New Lane Hawker Centre (Lebuh Chulia, Georgetown)

-Smaller, less known than Gurney Drive, but arguably better for variety and authenticity.
-The char kuey teow here (RM7–8) is aggressive with the wok heat and pork fat—it’s why it’s good.
-The oyster omelette is crispy and oceanic.
-The duck egg noodles are silky.
-Prices are locked in the past, quality is locked in excellence.
-Come around 6–8 p.m. when locals rotate through after work.
-This is where TripAdvisor hasn’t fully ruined things yet.
+Smaller and less touristy than Gurney Drive, but arguably better for variety and authenticity.
+The char kuey teow (RM7–8) is smoky and rich with pork fat.
+The oyster omelette is crispy and briny.
+The duck egg noodles are silky smooth.
+Prices are low, quality is high.
+Come between 6–8 p.m. when locals swing by after work.
+It’s still untouched by TripAdvisor.

 Lorong Baru Hawker Centre (Off Jalan Macalister, near the old market)